 Upon reaching the hilltop, the dogs and I paused for a few minutes to enjoy the view.
 It was getting close to noon, so I started looking for a place to eat.
 The dogs and I eased down the side of the hill to a low area where I hoped to find water.
 At the base of the hill was a shallow running stream.

 My female dog Zoey loves the water.
 Upon reaching the stream, she found a spot and stretched out in the water to cool off.

 The Sawyer mini works by filling the bag, attaching the bag to the filter, then squeezing the water through the filter and into your water bottle or canteen.
 This requires a water source deep enough to submerge the bag.

 Since the stream was just a couple of inches deep, the bag could not be fully submerged.
 As a result, all I was able to filter were a couple of ounces at a time.

 The water bottle I brought was one liter.
 It was an act of frustration to refill a one liter bottle with only a few ounces at a time.

 First impression were not very good.
-The flow rate was very slow and only being able to filter a few ounces of water at a time was an act of frustration.
+The flow rate was very slow and only being able to filter a few ounces of water at a time was frustrating.

-If someone is hiking or camping in an area with deep water where the bag can be fully submerged, the filter would be ok.
+If someone is hiking or camping in an area with deep water where the bag can be fully submerged, the filter would be okay.